jkehm/kickstarter-analysis/README.md

 I did not face any problems with the first Deliverable for the Module 1 Challenge.
 One thing that I could see being tricky, is making sure that the PivotTable was built correctly.
 Making sure that you understand what each PivotChart Field means is imperative.
 Plus, if a mistake is made here, it will show totally different data than if it was done correctly, and this mistake can be hard to notice.

 I did have some small difficulties with the second deliverable.
 The first mistake I made was when setting up the =COUNTIFS() function.
 Instead of taking some time to think through the problem, I just went ahead and started working on the problem.
 This caused me to make a fairly simple mistake, that changed my data totally.
 Instead of considering using equal to in the syntax, I just used greater than/less than.
 When I setup my graph I realized that it looked nothing like the one that was on the Module 1 Challenge page.
 I figured that I made a mistake with the syntax, so I created a quick "check" to see that all the data was being counted.
 I used the Count() function and added up the "total projects."
-Then I counted all of the entries in the Kickstarter worksheet and realized there was a huge discrepancy.
+Then I counted all of the entries in the Kickstarter worksheet (after filtering for only "plays") and realized there was a huge discrepancy.
 That's when I realized my error.
 I wasn't counting the Projects that had a budget of 4999, for example.
 It would count to 4998, and then pickup at 5000 for the next Goal-range.

 I also chose the wrong style of Graph, which further changed the way the graph looked.
 But, once these small issues were changed the correct looking graph was produced.